zkneupper/django-sales-tracker/README.md

 There are multiple ways to run a lightweight development Web server on yuor local machine.
 For this project I used the command line `python manage.py runserver` within the project folder/directory.
 The default IP address **127.0.0.1** runs on port 8000.
 However, to make the development server viewable to other machines on the network, simple use **0.0.0.0** as the IP address.
 The command line would look like this, `python manage.py runserver 0.0.0.0:8000`.

+Also, to run webpack from the command line just type `npm run dev`.
+If you set your scripts to run the develoment server to `webpack --mode development --watch`, then webpack will just watch the files while the server is running.

 ## Built With...

 - React - Frontend JavaScript library.